You should plan in advance how you will manage the files and records for your review.

 Covidence Training & Help

-Contact support@covidence.org if you need futher help.
+Contact support@covidence.org if you need further help.

 EndNote